Arnold Schwarzenegger "doing great" after major medical procedure

-Arnold Schwarzenegger "doing great" after having a peacemaker fitted following open-heart surgeries
+Arnold Schwarzenegger "doing great" after having a pacemaker fitted following open-heart surgeries

 Hollywood star Arnold Schwarzenegger has revealed the toll that his open-heart surgeries have taken on his body.

-The renowned Terminator actor and former California governor disclosed on his Arnold’s Pump Club podcast that he recently had a peacemaker fitted following three open-heart surgeries.
+The renowned Terminator actor and former California governor disclosed on his Arnold’s Pump Club podcast that he recently had a pacemaker fitted following three open-heart surgeries.

 Schwarzenegger's medical journey began with two open-heart surgeries back in 1997 to address issues with his pulmonic valve and aortic valve.
 Although these procedures typically offer a lifespan of 12 to 15 years, he underwent subsequent surgeries in 2018 and 2020 to replace both valves again.